Wanted Dead or Alive (TV series): Filming

-The premiere episode was filmed on the 20th Century Fox back lot in West Los Angeles and on location in Arizona, while the rest of the series was filmed at the Selznick Studios.
-A number of additional shooting locations were used, with the bulk of the outdoor action sequences shot on the famed Iverson Movie Ranch in Chatsworth, Calif., widely regarded as the most heavily filmed outdoor shooting location in the history of TV and the movies.
-A number of sets on the Republic Pictures backlot in Studio City, Calif., also appear in the series, notably the Western street and the Duchess Ranch set, which at the time of production on the series consisted mainly of a large barn, a main house and a bunkhouse.
+The premiere episode was filmed on the 20th Century Fox backlot in West Los Angeles and on location in Arizona, while the rest of the series was filmed at the Selznick Studios.
+A number of additional shooting locations were used, with the outdoor action sequences of several episodes shot on the famed Iverson Movie Ranch in Chatsworth, California.
+A number of sets on the Republic Pictures backlot in Studio City, California, also appear in the series, notably the Western street and the Duchess Ranch set, which, at the time of production on the series, consisted mainly of a large barn, a main house and a bunkhouse.

-The series made two very visible changes in the third season.
-McQueen's cowboy hat was switched out to one with an Arizona block, similar to the one that he'd recently worn in the smash hit movie The Magnificent Seven, but very different from the hat he'd worn in the first two seasons.
-The other readily apparent change was the opening titles.
-Instead of McQueen walking down a wooden sidewalk and ripping a wanted poster from a wall, the titles open with a black screen punctuated by bright flashes as Randall fires directly at the viewer then looms out of the darkness.

 Music

-The first season theme song was written and conducted by William Loose.
-It was replaced by a new theme titled "Wanted".
-This theme was used until the end of the series and was written and supervised by Herschel Burke Gilbert.
+The main theme was composed by Rudy Schrager.
+Music was supervised by Herschel Burke Gilbert.

 Colorized version

-In December 1987, Four Star International colorized Wanted Dead or Alive, making it the first vintage television series to be completely colorized; the colorized version aired on at least 50 independent television stations.
+In December 1987, Four Star International colorized Wanted Dead or Alive, making it the first vintage television series to be completely colorized.
+The colorized version aired on at least 50 independent television stations.

 Firearms

 Randall carries a gimmick rifle called the "Mare's Leg" in a unique quick-draw holster.
 The Mare's Leg was a shortened Winchester Model 1892 .44-40, with a gun belt that held .45-70 cartridges that, although they couldn't be fired from the weapon, looked more intimidating.
 The gun itself was a real, working firearm rather than a prop, and had to be registered with the LAPD.

-To learn the art of the quick draw, McQueen turned to Sammy Davis, Jr., whom he knew from working in New York.
+To learn the art of the quick draw, McQueen turned to Sammy Davis Jr., who he knew from working in New York.
 Davis was known for being proficient with Western-style pistol work.

-Three Mare's Legs were used in the series, differing in the shape of the lever and the barrel.